Apply for housing

 Shared Ownership is designed for those who cannot afford to purchase a property on the open market.

-This scheme can be available on New Build and also second hand properties, which are referred to as re-sale shared ownership.
-These are homes previously purchased through the scheme and now looking to be sold.
+This scheme can be available on both new build and second hand properties, Also known as re-sale shared ownership.